 Many well-known actors, dancers, musicians and music theatre stars, including Hugh Jackman, Meg Mac, Frances O'Connor, Jai Courtney, William McInnes, Lisa McCune, Lucy Durack, Dacre Montgomery, Emma Matthews, Jamie Oehlers, Eddie Perfect and Tim Minchin have called WAAPA home.

 WAAPA's Chicago stageshow in 2017.
 Photograph by Jon Green.

 Each year students, staff and critically-acclaimed guest artists collaborate to present over 300 performances across a range of concerts, plays, dance, music theatre, opera and film.
 Many of these take place in WAAPA performance venues at our Mount Lawley Campus.

 Exciting community partnerships also enable WAAPA to perform in a diverse range of spaces in Perth and beyond.

-Why not check out our performance calendar?
+Check out our performance calendar

-WAAPA designers, arts management and production graduates are highly sought after and many hold influential positions across performing arts companies, festivals, venues, film, television, major events, arts organisations and teaching institutions.
+WAAPA designers, arts management and production graduates are highly sought after, and many hold influential positions across performing arts companies, festivals, venues, film, television, major events, arts organisations and teaching institutions.